Chioma-Onyekelu/GRC-Engineering-Labs/README.md

 # GRC-Engineering-Labs
-A collection of my GRC Engineering journey and lab activities
+A collection of my GRC Engineering journey and lab activities at ICDFA as a GRC Engineering Scholar